PeaBrane/Ising-Simulation/README.md

 **Parallel tempering with isogenic cluster move:** https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.115.077201

-The examples should provide a rough guideline of how to use the codes.
+The examples serve as a rough guideline on using the codes.